Our place in the bikepacking world.

 Operating as a cottage gear company comes with unique values that shape how we do business.
 We have broken them up into manufacturing, design, and community values that set us apart and define who we.

-- Made in USA: All of our gear is made in our Asheville workshop, we do not outsource any sewing.
+- Made in USA and Canada: All of our welded/sewn gear is made in our Asheville workshop or in Porcelain Rocket’s Canadian workshop, we do not outsource any sewing/welding.

 - Small-batch manufacturing: Quality over quantity.
-Small batches minimize waste, maximize custom options, and allow us to offer you the most features and fabrics in the industry.
+Minimize waste, maximize custom options, and offering you the most features and fabrics in the industry.

 - Use local, USA made materials whenever possible.
 Our thread is manufactured in North Carolina.
-90% of our fabric is made in New Jersey, our Spacelink is machined down the street.
+80% of our fabric is made in New Jersey, our BarJam Brackets are machined down the street.

-- Be aware of the environmental cost of manufacturing and put in the work to minimize our footprint where possible.
+- Aware of the environmental cost of manufacturing and put in the work to minimize our footprint where possible.

-- Function: Built purposely to make your bikepacking easier and more enjoyable.
+- Function: Build purposely to make your bikepacking easier and more enjoyable.

-- Lightweight: Design solutions that aren’t over built, encumbering to your riding, and avoid unnecessary features that you don’t need.
+- Lightweight: Design solutions that aren’t over built, don’t encumber, and avoid unnecessary features.

-- Stability over weight savings: We understand and prioritize how your gear handles when riding singletrack.
+- Stability over weight savings: Prioritize how your gear handles when riding singletrack.

 - Aesthetics: We take pride in clean lines, tight corners, and smooth curves.